Annie Smith Ross: Public perceptions

 Ross was spoken of favorably by people who worked with her.
 One writer said she was "well-known for her warmth and professionalism".
 Thomas L. Montgomery, vice president of the National Association of State Libraries, joked genially at the group's 1907 convention, "We are simply here because Mrs. Annie Smith Ross told us to come, and as long as the South sends such a fine representative it can control all library associations."

-Ross was once described, together with peers from the public libraries in Greensboro and Durham, as "strong librarians at [the] helm".
-Another writer described Ross's librarian work as being "reportedly advanced for her time" and said that she "energetically implemented modern ideas for the early 1900s".
-And another writer who chronicled Ross's life wrote, "She was a woman who brought intelligence, enthusiasm, and foresight to the profession of librarianship."
+Ross and her peers from the public libraries in Greensboro and Durham, were described as "strong librarians at [the] helm".
+Another writer described her librarian work as being "reportedly advanced for her time", and said that she "energetically implemented modern ideas for the early 1900s".
+Another writer who chronicled Ross's life wrote, "She was a woman who brought intelligence, enthusiasm, and foresight to the profession of librarianship."

 After the North Carolina Library Association's fourth annual meeting in Greensboro, North Carolina, the group expressed "high appreciation of her many services in its behalf from its organization and her unceasing endeavor to bring success to its undertakings."
 A 1909 Charlotte Observer article described Ross's direction of the Charlotte library as "excellent", and an earlier article in the same publication described her as a "popular and efficient librarian".
-Upon the news of Ross's resignation, a news article in Charlotte's The Evening Chronicle said she had become "one of Charlotte"s most widely known and popular women" and that "she deserves the greatest praise."
+Upon the news of Ross's resignation, a news article in Charlotte's Evening Chronicle said she had become "one of Charlotte"s most widely known and popular women" and that "she deserves the greatest praise."